spec-first/connexion/docs/request.rst

 `collectionFormat` used to deserialize the input.
 Connexion currently supports collection formats "pipes" and "csv".
 The default format is "csv".

-.. note:: For more details about `collectionFormat`'s please check the
+.. note:: For more details about `collectionFormat`s please check the
           official `OpenAPI 2.0 Specification`_.